GraxCode/threadtear/README.md

 	}
 	/**
-	* This method is invoked when the user clicks on the Run button */
+	* This method is invoked when the user clicks on the Run button
+	* @return true if success, false if failure
+	*/
 	@Override
 	public boolean execute(ArrayList<Clazz> classes, boolean verbose, boolean ignoreErrors) {
 		classes.stream().map(c -> c.node).forEach(c -> {
 			//transform the classes here using the tree-API of ASM });
-		return false; //did it work?
+		return false;
 	}
 }
 ```